effectfully/STLC/readme.md

 It can be proved so using the techniques from [6].

-There are highly unsafe things in the [STLC.Experimental.Unsafe](src/STLC/Experimental/Unsafe.agda) module, but they are not used in the Algotihm M itself, only to define the `on-typed` and its derivatives presented above.
+There are highly unsafe things in the [STLC.Experimental.Unsafe](src/STLC/Experimental/Unsafe.agda) module, but they are not used in the Algotihm M itself, only to define `on-typed` and its derivatives presented above.

 ## References